 Usually, Northern European countries are free, like

-Other schools have a wide range of charges, such as:
+Other medical schools have a wide range of charges, such as those in:

 3. Many good universities offer Masters in Medicine

-Some of the best Master’s degrees in Medicine out there are at:
+Some of the best Master’s degrees in Medicine out there are offered at:

 - Walden University, the U.S. – find more Medicine Master’s degrees in the U.S.